HannahMitt/HomeMirror/README.md

 We had too many.
 Sad old devices are ideal.
 I used a [2012 Nexus 7](http://www.amazon.com/gp/offer-listing/B009X3UW2G/ref=olp_tab_refurbished?ie=UTF8&condition=refurbished&qid=1441327955&sr=8-1).

-2. Obtain 2-way mirror
+2. Obtain two-way mirror
 ---
 We did this the old-fashioned way, and quested to [Canal Plastic Center](http://canalplastic.com/).
 A beautiful and highly recommended establishment.

-I can't vouch for them, but there are also two-way mirror acrylic sheets [on the internet](http://www.tapplastics.com/product/plastics/cut_to_size_plastic/two_way_mirrored_acrylic/558).
+There are also two-way mirror acrylic sheets [on the internet](http://www.tapplastics.com/product/plastics/cut_to_size_plastic/two_way_mirrored_acrylic/558), though I can't vouch for them.

 Get a mirror at least as large as your Android device.